• About

 Pointe Helbronner tickets

-You can add-on a round-trip ticket from Aiguille du Midi to Pointe Helbronner on the Panoramic Mont Blanc cable car (around 32€) at the beginning when you buy your initial tickets and/or at the top if you decide to do this once you’re up there.
+You can add-on a round-trip ticket from Aiguille du Midi to Pointe Helbronner on the Panoramic Mont Blanc cable car at the beginning when you buy your initial tickets and/or at the top if you decide to do this once you’re up there.

-You can also buy a one ticket to Pointe Helbronner then take the Skyway Monte Bianco from Pointe Helbronner down into Courmayeur, Italy for another adventure.
+You can also buy a one-way ticket to Pointe Helbronner then take the Skyway Monte Bianco from Pointe Helbronner down into Courmayeur, Italy for another adventure.
 Whichever you decide, be sure to have your passport with you since you’ll be crossing a border.

 If you know you want to do this and the weather looks pretty good, you can buy a round trip ticket from Chamonix > Aiguille du Midi > Pointe Helbronner > Aiguille du Midi > Chamonix from the get-go.
-This will cost around 97€.
-I didn’t get to do the Helbronner addition but from what I’ve read 97€ is a steal for this priceless experience.
+I didn’t get to do the Helbronner addition but from what I’ve read the extra cost is a steal for this priceless experience.
 Check out more Pointe Helbronner prices and info here.

 If you do want to head down into Italy for a day or two, check out my full guide to visiting Courmayeur from Chamonix.
 It’s a beautiful side trip worth taking!